眾生無邊誓願度

 Practice Without Following the Stages Leads to Futile Efforts

-Present-day Buddhists cultivate without method or sequence, employing diverse and arbitrary practices, acting purely on assumption.
-For instance, some cultivate the contemplation of illusion, yet those who have not attained realization cannot directly observe the functioning of the Tathagatagarbha.
-Without even the most basic access concentration (anāgamya-samādhi), let alone the first dhyāna, how can they cultivate the contemplation of illusion?
-To leap over so many stages in cultivation—what level of capacity must one possess?
-The completion of the illusion contemplation corresponds to the Ten Grounds of Dedication, immediately preceding entry into the First Ground (Prathamabhūmi).
-Having passed the three barriers of dhyāna and the barrier of life-and-death, this is the realization level of a Third Fruition practitioner in the Śrāvakayāna.
-By this point, one has cultivated the Buddha Path for immeasurable kalpas, possessing immense roots of goodness and merit.
+Present-day Buddhist practitioners lack systematic methods and proper sequence in their cultivation, employing a wide array of techniques arbitrarily, cultivating however they please, all based on mere presumption.
+For instance, some cultivate the contemplation of illusion (like a dream or illusion), yet those who have not attained realization cannot directly observe the functioning of the Tathagatagarbha.
+They lack even the most basic access concentration (anāgamya-samādhi), let alone the first dhyāna.
+How, then, can they cultivate the contemplative practice of illusion?
+To leap over so many stages in cultivation—what level of karmic capacity (kṣetra) must they possess?
+The completion of the illusion contemplation corresponds to the Ten Grounds of Dedication (daśa-pariṇāmanā-bhūmi), immediately preceding entry into the First Ground (Prathama-bhūmi).
+By then, all three barriers of dhyāna are transcended, the barrier of life and death is overcome, which is the realization level of a Third Fruition (tṛtīya-phala) practitioner in the Śrāvakayāna.
+To reach this point, one must have cultivated the Buddha Path for immeasurable kalpas, possessing immense roots of goodness and merit.

-Without attaining any fruition (phala), without realizing the Mind (citta), without the first dhyāna, one would require countless kalpas to pass this barrier.
-This process must traverse access concentration, severing the view of self, the Second Fruition, the first dhyāna, the Third Fruition, realization of the Mind, the contemplation of illusion, the contemplation of mirage, the firm barrier, and only then can one accomplish the contemplation of dreamlike illusion.
-To leap over so many levels to cultivate the contemplation of dreamlike illusion is exceedingly difficult even for conscious comprehension.
-Even if the conscious mind grasps some aspects, actualizing the dreamlike contemplation would still require countless kalpas—except for a returning practitioner (punarjanman).
+Without attaining fruition (phala), without realizing the mind (cittotpāda), and without the first dhyāna, one would require countless kalpas to pass this barrier.
+One must sequentially go through access concentration (anāgamya-samādhi), severing the view of self (satkāya-dṛṣṭi), Second Fruition (dvitīya-phala), first dhyāna, Third Fruition, realization of the mind (cittotpāda), the contemplation of illusion (māyopama-samādhi), the contemplation of mirage (marīci-samādhi), and the barrier of confinement (牢关, likely referring to a profound dhyāna barrier), only then can one accomplish the dream-like contemplation (svapna-samādhi).
+To leap over so many levels to cultivate the illusion contemplation is exceedingly difficult even for conceptual understanding.
+Even if the conscious mind (mano-vijñāna) grasps some aspects conceptually, actual realization of the dream contemplation would still require immeasurable kalpas—except for once-returners (sakṛdāgāmin).

-Others cultivate the contemplation of equality, viewing all people, phenomena, and principles as utterly equal, the single mark of Suchness (tathatā).
-What state is this?
+Others cultivate the contemplation of equality (samatā-vipaśyanā), viewing all people, phenomena, and principles as utterly equal, the single mark of true suchness (tathatā).
+What level of realization is this?
 What is called equality?
-Upon what basis does equality exist?
-There are three types of equality Dharma: First, the equality of the Tathagatagarbha, which treats all people, phenomena, and principles equally without distinguishing high or low, because the Tathagatagarbha does not discriminate any dharmas.
-Second, the equality of an Arhat who has realized the emptiness of all dharmas, who views all sentient beings as empty and selfless, thus able to perceive all sentient beings as empty to a certain extent.
-Third, the equality of a Bodhisattva on the Grounds (Bhūmi) after transforming consciousness into wisdom; their mental faculty (manas) realizes the Tathagatagarbha, and upon successful transference of reliance, they attain the Wisdom of Equality (samatā-jñāna), seeing all sentient beings as the nature of Tathagatagarbha, all dharmas as Tathagatagarbha, thus able to treat all sentient beings equally to a certain extent.
-How can an ordinary person (pṛthagjana) who has not realized the Dharma of either Mahāyāna or Hīnayāna cultivate the equality contemplation of a Bodhisattva on the Grounds, viewing all sentient beings and all phenomena and principles as the single mark of Suchness?
+Upon what basis does equality arise?
+There are three types of equality: 1) The equality of the Tathāgatagarbha, which treats all people, phenomena, and principles equally without distinction of high or low, because the Tathāgatagarbha does not discriminate any dharmas; 2) The equality of an Arhat who has realized the emptiness of all dharmas (sarva-dharma-śūnyatā), viewing all sentient beings as empty and selfless, thus able to perceive all sentient beings as empty to a certain extent; 3) The equality of a Bodhisattva on the Grounds (bhūmi) after transforming consciousness into wisdom (vijñāna-pariṇāma-jñāna).
+When their mental faculty (manas) realizes the Tathāgatagarbha and succeeds in fundamental transformation (āśraya-parāvṛtti), they attain the Wisdom of Equality (samatā-jñāna), seeing all sentient beings as possessing Tathāgatagarbha nature and all dharmas as Tathāgatagarbha, thus treating all sentient beings equally to a certain extent.
+How can an ordinary person (pṛthagjana) who has not realized the Dharma of either Mahāyāna or Hīnayāna cultivate the equality contemplation of a Bodhisattva on the Grounds, viewing all sentient beings and all phenomena as the single mark of true suchness?
 The gap between them spans nearly immeasurable kalpas.
-Cultivating in this manner is of no benefit, merely wasted effort.
+Such cultivation brings no benefit and is merely futile effort.

-Others skip over the cultivation of precepts, seeking to abide in no mark of precepts whatsoever amidst all adverse and favorable conditions in the human realm, extinguishing all marks.
-If one cannot even uphold the Five Precepts well, failing in bodily conduct—unable to abstain from killing, stealing, sexual misconduct, and intoxicants, unable to maintain a vegetarian diet—and failing in verbal conduct—unable to abstain from false speech, divisive speech, and harsh speech—while the afflictions of greed, hatred, and delusion remain heavy within the mind, how can one eliminate these marks of precepts, have a mind that abides in no mark of precepts, and cultivate markless precepts?
-It is difficult enough to uphold bodily and verbal conduct well within the realm of marks; how can one achieve the markless state, dispensing with the marks of precepts?
-This is achievable only by Bodhisattvas on the Grounds; how can an ordinary person cultivate markless precepts?
+Others attempt to transcend the cultivation of precepts (śīla), striving to abide in no mark of precepts amidst all adverse and favorable conditions in the human realm, extinguishing all marks.
+If one cannot even uphold the Five Precepts (pañca-śīla) well, failing in bodily conduct (kāya-karman)—unable to abstain from killing, stealing, sexual misconduct, and intoxicants, or maintain a vegetarian diet—and failing in verbal conduct (vāk-karman), unable to abstain from false speech, divisive speech, harsh speech, and frivolous speech, with heavy afflictions (kleśa) of greed, hatred, and delusion remaining in the mind—if one cannot uphold precepts with marks, how can one eliminate these marks of precepts, keep the mind unattached to the marks of precepts, and cultivate markless precepts?
+It is difficult enough to maintain bodily and verbal conduct well within the realm of marks; how can one achieve marklessness, abandoning the marks of precepts?
+This is only achievable by Bodhisattvas on the Grounds.
+How can an ordinary person cultivate markless precepts?

-If one forces such cultivation, it is merely self-deception.
-One violates precepts everywhere yet believes one's mind has attained the markless state, unconcerned with these marks.
-The result is the retribution of the three evil destinies.
-In the past, during the Tang Dynasty, someone received an evil retribution immediately.
-There was a truly realized Chan master, possessing high wisdom and a pure mind, who wrote the names of Buddhas and Bodhisattvas on his waistband.
-Another person saw this and became interested, thinking that since the master did this without consequence, he himself should be fine too.
-Thus, he imitated the master by writing the names of Buddhas and Bodhisattvas on his undergarments and wore them.
-The Chan master, upon learning of this, felt it was bad, but it was too late.
-That person vomited copious amounts of blood within a few days—the evil retribution came so swiftly, entirely unforeseen.
-The retribution after his life's end would be even more severe.
-Therefore, Buddhists whose minds are not yet pure, who have not severed afflictions, who have not transformed consciousness into wisdom, have no qualification whatsoever to cultivate markless precepts.
-Forcing oneself to abide in no mark of precepts only plunges one into a deep pit of afflictions, with no benefit whatsoever.
+If one forcibly cultivates in this manner, it is merely self-deception.
+Everywhere one violates precepts yet believes one's mind has attained marklessness, unconcerned with these marks.
+The result is retribution in the three evil destinies (durgati).
+In the Tang Dynasty, there was an instance of immediate karmic retribution.
+A truly enlightened Chan master, possessing high wisdom and a pure mind, wrote the names of Buddhas and Bodhisattvas on his waistband.
+Another person saw this and became interested, thinking that since the master did this without issue, he himself should be fine too.
+Thus, he imitated the master by writing the names of Buddhas and Bodhisattvas on his undergarments and wearing them.
+The Chan master learned of this and sensed it was improper, but it was too late.
+Within a few days, that person vomited copious amounts of blood—such swift retribution was entirely unexpected.
+The retribution after death termination would be even more severe.
+Therefore, Buddhist practitioners whose minds are not yet pure, who have not severed afflictions, who have not transformed consciousness into wisdom, have no qualification whatsoever to cultivate markless precepts.
+Forcing oneself to be unattached to the marks of precepts only plunges one deeper into the pit of afflictions, with no benefit whatsoever.

 ——Master Sheng-Ru's Teachings